Catthew/discord-botlin/README.md

 > Ex. gobo! schedule cancel<br>
 Ex. gobo! schedule uncancel

+**schedule time 00:00** - ADMIN ONLY - Updates the time of the DND Session.
+> Ex. gobo! schedule time 10:00

 **stats** - Returns the Top Users of certain stats.
+> Ex. gobo! stats

+**stats sync** - ADMIN ONLY - Runs the stats count, if there is an error with the automatic update.
 > Ex. gobo! stats

 **version** - Gives to current version of Botlin.